El salvador Country Commercial Guide

 • Workplace Registration (Ministry of Labor)

-Also, the U.S. company must obtain a municipal services clearance from the municipality where the company and its facilities are located and certification that the firm is correctly registered in the National Industrial and Commercial Establishments Directory at the National Office of Statistics and Census (Oficina Nacional de Estadisticas y Censos, ONEC).
+Additionally, the U.S. company must obtain a municipal services clearance from the municipality where the company and its facilities are located, as well as certification that the firm is correctly registered in the National Industrial and Commercial Establishments Directory at the National Office of Statistics and Census (Oficina Nacional de Estadisticas y Censos, ONEC).
 Once the Registry of Commerce Office has issued the company’s license, it must be published in a local newspaper.

-Firms that sell or manufacture pharmaceuticals must obtain a permit from the National Directorate of Medicines (Direccion Nacional de Medicamentos – DNM).
-The DNM must also approve each pharmaceutical product as safe for sale in El Salvador and issues a registration certificate (per product) that must be renewed every five years.
+Firms that sell or manufacture pharmaceuticals must obtain a permit from the SRS.
+The SRS must also approve each pharmaceutical product as safe for sale in El Salvador and issue a registration certificate (per product) renewed every five years.

-Companies in the banking and insurance sector are regulated by the Financial System Superintendency (Superintendencia del Sistema Financiero) and must register with this agency.
+Companies in the banking and insurance sectors are regulated by the Financial System Superintendency (Superintendencia del Sistema Financiero).
+They are required to register with this agency.

 An environmental permit is required for many projects, including road infrastructure, activities at maritime ports, sewage systems, mining, energy transmission, dams, water development, commercial fishing, tourism services, food processing, commercial construction, and others listed in the environmental law of the Ministry of Environment and Natural Resources, MARN.